Search Menu Globe Arrow Right Close

 Preceptors

-Preceptors oversee, mentor/guide and evaluate interns throughout the supervised practice rotations.
+Cedars-Sinai preceptors oversee, mentor/guide and evaluate interns throughout the supervised practice rotations at Cedars-Sinai.
 They are responsible for completing the formal, written evaluations at the end of each rotation.
-Preceptors involved in the CSMC DIP include registered dietitians in clinical, food service, community and research rotations.
-There are also experienced and knowledgeable food service manager-preceptors, who are non-RDN, but are excellent mentors in the food service management rotation.
-They share their wealth of knowledge and experience in food service operations with interns.
-Interns also work with registered dietetic technicians in the diet office during the clinical portion of the program.
+Preceptors involved in the training of interns include registered dietitians in Clinical, Food Service and Community Rotations.
+There are also experienced and knowledgeable food service manager-preceptors and educator-preceptors, who are non-RD, but are excellent mentors in the Food Service Management and Community Rotations respectively.
+Interns also work with registered dietetic technicians in the diet office during the clinical portion of rotations.

-The program manager is the internship director who has responsibility and accountability for all aspects of the program.
-The director is assisted by an internship coordinator.
-The coordinator is a lead, senior-level clinical dietitian who oversees the daily activities of the program including intern schedules, evaluations, problem-solving and interacting frequently with interns and preceptors.
+The internship coordinator at Cedars-Sinai works closely with the CA Region program director of the Sodexo Dietetic Internship, serving as the direct contact at Cedars-Sinai.
+The internship coordinator has responsibility and accountability for all aspects of the rotations completed at Cedars-Sinai.
+The coordinator is a lead, senior-level clinical dietitian who oversees the daily activities of the rotations including intern schedules, evaluations, problem-solving and interacting frequently with interns and preceptors.

 Have Questions or Need Help?